bottlepy/bottle/docs/recipes.rst

 ------------------------

-Heroku_, a popular cloud application platform now provides support for running Python applications on their infastructure.
+Heroku_, a popular cloud application platform now provides support for running Python applications on their infrastructure.

 This recipe is based upon the `Heroku Quickstart
 <http://devcenter.heroku.com/articles/quickstart>`_,